UN says Nicaragua protest killings may be 'unlawful' - Journal du Cameroun

 The European Union, United States and the Vatican have all urged talks to restore calm, while the US embassy in Managua ordered family members of staff out of the country after Ortega deployed the army to the streets and looting broke out.

-A toll compiled from the Nicaraguan Center for Human Rights and Ortega’s wife and vice president, Rosario Murillo, puts the number of deaths since last Wednesday at 27.
-Most were protesters, among which university students and youths figure prominently.
+A toll compiled from the Nicaraguan Center for Human Rights and Ortega’s wife and vice president, Rosario Murillo, puts the number of deaths since last Wednesday at at least 27.
+Most were protesters, among whom university students and youths figure prominently.

 “We are particularly concerned that a number of these deaths may amount to unlawful killings,” Liz Throssell of the UN Office for the High Commissioner on Human Rights told reporters in Geneva.